PKU-IDEA/Efficient-TDP-HeteroSTA/README.md

 # Efficient-TDP-HeteroSTA
 We integrate HeteroSTA into Efficient-TDP ("Timing-Driven Global Placement by Efficient Critical Path Extraction").
 It is built upon the popular open-source infrastructure [DREAMPlace](https://github.com/limbo018/DREAMPlace).
+This fork achieves **5.7x end-to-end speedup** compared to the original implementation, with no quality degradation.
+For more details, please refer to our [paper](https://arxiv.org/abs/2511.11660).

 ## Get your HeteroSTA license
-Obtain a free license by visiting the website [HeteroSTA](https://heterosta.pkueda.org.cn/#getting-started), then set it as an environment virable "HeteroSTA_Lic".
+Obtain a free license by visiting the website [HeteroSTA](https://heterosta.pkueda.org.cn/#getting-started), then set it as an environment variable "HeteroSTA_Lic".

 ## Build with Docker